internet-innovation/internet-innovation.github.io/_posts/2024-08-08-englewood-case-study.md

 Our journey in Englewood began over 18 months ago when we met the dynamic Executive Director of the GECC, Felicia Statton-Young.
 Through our conversations, we uncovered a frustrating paradox: Englewood had the physical infrastructure for high-speed internet, yet major service providers were unwilling to "light up" this dark fiber without guaranteed, full-price subscriptions from residentsâ€”a significant barrier for many in the community.

-This digital inequity directly impacts economic growth, educational opportunities, and the overall well-being of the neighborhood.
+This digital disparity directly impacts economic growth, educational opportunities, and the overall well-being of the neighborhood.
 We knew that to advocate for change, the community needed more than just stories; they needed data.

 ## From Conversation to Action

 To truly understand the challenges faced by local businesses, our team became a regular presence at GECC meetings.
-We listened to the concerns of small business owners, delivered a presentation on the power of internet equity, and began to formulate a plan.
+We listened to the concerns of small business owners, delivered a presentation on the power of internet connectivity, and began to formulate a plan.

 The first step was to quantify the problem.
 Anecdotes about slow speeds and unreliable connections needed to be backed by hard evidence.
 To achieve this, we organized a giveaway of speedtester devices specifically for Englewood's small business owners where we gave out over a dozen devices for measurement.